Tomcc/dojo/readme.txt

 *** IOS ***

+Download the FreeType precompiled dependency from the Downloads folder in the BitBucket repo.

 Drop the whole Dojo folder to your project, and select "Create group for any added folder", delete (as in "Remove Reference") the other Platform's folders (Apple/OSX, Linux, Win32), any non-source file (.hg, .sln, etc) and you're good to go.

+Add libfreetype.a between the frameworks in your projects.

 Code drop-in is indeed ugly, but Apple's policy about dylibs is not crystal clear (and OpenFeint does this, so.)